jatinnegi/case-studies/task1/readme.md

 );
 ```

 doctors_clinics table describes a relationship between a doctor and clinic.
-In this case it is a many to many relationship since 1 doctor can work in multiple clinics and 1 clinic can have multiple doctors working there.
+In this case it is a many to many relationship since one doctor can work in multiple clinics and one clinic can have multiple doctors working there.
 The primary key here is the **composite** of **doctorId** and **clinicId** so we only have one row for each combination of doctor and clinic.

 **6. Appointments Table**